From a cleft in sharp rock

 where the bar meets the sea

-in one ever-changing wave,
+in one undaunted wave

 with stories of mountain,